JSIERO/ClinicalASL/INSTALL.md

 python -c "import HD_BET; import ants; from clinical_asl_pipeline import main_pipeline; print('Installation successful')"
 ```
 ## Troubleshooting
+### DCM2NIIX conversion of single-frame DICOMS from PACS
+-   make sure the dcm2niix install has JPEG2000 support, can included by compiling your own install, then make sure you checkout v1.0.20220720

 ### QASL Key Errors
 - Ensure your license key is valid
 - Contact support@quantified-imaging.com if issues persist